de-vnull/vnstat-on-merlin/README.md

 ### Miscellaneous notes ###
 * The vnstats UI page may require a hard refresh (`CTRL+F5` or equivalent) to see the latest stats.
 The page does not cache, but depending on the browser this auto cache clear may or may not be honored, or may require some time to elapse.
 * Note: db files can in some instances be moved across devices, but only of the same architecture (e.g., ARM7 to ARM7).
-Different architecture will result in an error and call for a db reinitialization.
-I have not found a workaround to cross-architecture errors.
+Different architecture will result in an error and requires a db reinitialization.
 * There is also the ability to export the data for review within other programs (`vnstat --dumpdb`).
-I have not used this functionality.
 * It has been reported that with _hardware acceleration_ implemented, the data counts provided by vnstat are no more accurate than the built-in tools (which is to say, not accurate).

-### Addition non-UI configuration steps ###
+### Non-UI configuration steps ###

+* Install instructions for the __non-UI__ (CLI via SSH) version
+	- No additional steps are required.
+Usage should be recorded automatically circa every 30 seconds to the db file.
+	- To view current status, issue the `vnstat` command from the CLI.
+There are several additional CLI options (view days, top ten, hourly, monthly, etc) - see image below.
+	- This type of deployment can support daily summary email (but require additional downloads and manual steps).

+* Configuration
+	- The Enware application `vnstat` can be run without any UI, 100% from the CLI via ssh.
+		- In this use case, requirements are simply to install (via Entware) the vnstat executable.
+		- __Note: if running vnstat solely from the CLI (SSH), there is no need to install via the UI install script.__
+		- Install from the CLI using the command `opkg install vnstat`.

 * If you want to run vnstat without the UI, __are running Diversion__, and still wish to have a daily email, follow these steps: